Funeral for a Friend: Return to recording music and Davies-Kreye's departure

 On 4 December 2023, Funeral for a Friend announced that they would be recording new music, but Matthew Davies-Kreye had decided not to commit to their future plans and had therefore left the band.
-Lucas Woodland, the vocalist for Holding Absence, performed with the band at Slam Dunk Festival 2024, Download Festival 2024 and Rock the Castle on 19 July 2025 in Cardiff Castle.
+Lucas Woodland, the vocalist for Holding Absence, performed with the band at Slam Dunk Festival 2024, Download Festival 2024, Rock the Castle on 19 July 2025 in Cardiff Castle, and 2000 Trees Festival on 10 July 2026.

 Musical style and influences

-Funeral for a Friend's music has been described variously as post-hardcore, emo, melodic hardcore, and screamo.
+Funeral for a Friend's music has been described variously as post-hardcore, emo, melodic hardcore, screamo, and pop screamo.
 Guitarist Gavin Burrough describes the band's style as eclectic, based on each members individual influences and summarising Funeral for a Friend's style by pointing out "there's a definite melancholy feel to our tracks[...]
 We can punish you with our metallic, angular riffs, and also seduce you with our serene melodies."
-Their influences include Shai Hulud, Glassjaw, Poison the Well, Thursday, Manic Street Preachers, Far, Texas is the Reason, Onelinedrawing, Lifetime, Quicksand, the Movielife, Helmet, the Haunted, At the Gates, Vision of Disorder, Refused, Lostprophets, Pantera, Smashing Pumpkins, Stampin' Ground, Iron Maiden, Metallica, Sepultura, Pearl Jam, Earthtone9, Deadguy, Kiss It Goodbye, and Drowningman.
+Their influences include Boysetsfire, Shai Hulud, Glassjaw, Poison the Well, Thursday, Manic Street Preachers, Far, Texas is the Reason, Onelinedrawing, Lifetime, Quicksand, the Movielife, Helmet, the Haunted, At the Gates, Vision of Disorder, Refused, Lostprophets, Pantera, Smashing Pumpkins, Stampin' Ground, Iron Maiden, Metallica, Sepultura, Pearl Jam, Earthtone9, Deadguy, Kiss It Goodbye, and Drowningman.
 Regarding the "emo" label, drummer Ryan Richards has said "I have no more problem with being called emo than with being called metal or hardcore, I just don't think any one term or label does justice to the music we do."

 Their earlier EPs and their debut album Casually Dressed & Deep in Conversation were considered their heaviest work for some time, as their subsequent material used less aggressive vocals and instrumentation; however, recent years have seen a resurgence of such elements and a higher number of 'heavy' songs. "tour de force of audience-friendly post-hardcore".
 Their second album Hours is seen as being a part of the new wave of emo that occurred during the mid-2000s.
 Songs on Hours were seen as the band "transcending their genre limitations", including "History" which combines "melodic interplay and sincere lyricism".